God the Father

 Prior to the advent of Jesus Christ, virtually no one knew that there was another God in addition to the Creator God.
-From the scriptural record it seems that only a few were privileged to understand that there was more than one spirit-being in the God-family.
+From the scriptural record, it seems that only a few were privileged to understand that there was more than one spirit-being in the God-family.

 One should remember that the historical concept of God that the Israelites held was one of monotheism.
 The God whom the Israelites worshiped was a single entity; they believed in one God who ruled supreme (Deut.32:39; Mal.2:10).

 Because of this belief it is easy to understand why the Jews and even Jesus' disciples had a problem with what he taught concerning the concept of the God-family.
 Here was a person who said he was God and also said that he was sent by his Father.
-This was a very strange and repugnant doctrine to the vast majority of the Jews, who felt it was blasphemous to even consider such a thing.
+This was a very strange and repugnant doctrine to the vast majority of the Jews who felt it was blasphemous to even consider such a thing.
 See Jn.10:29-38.

-Please read the entire sixteenth chapter of John for a detailed explanation of the Father-Son relationship between these two Supreme spirit-beings.
+Read the entire sixteenth chapter of John for a detailed explanation of the Father-Son relationship between these two Supreme spirit-beings.

 For the most part, the Father who those prior to the advent of Christ knew and worshiped was the Creator God.
 Some might ask, how could this be possible?
 The answer to this question is quite simple.
-The Creator God who later became Jesus Christ was the one who created all things for the Sovereign God; therefore, the Creator God was in essence the Father of all creation.
+The Creator God who later became Jesus Christ was the one who created all things for the Sovereign God; therefore, the Creator God was essentially the Father of all creation.
 See Jn.1:1-3; 1.Cor.8:6; Col.1:15-18; Eph.3:9-11.